College Station, Texas

 Home to the University of Michigan, Ann Arbor, MI, has everything you’d want in a town: university life, an economy bolstered by technology, world-class medical facilities and natural spaces, like the Huron River and dense forest throughout the town.

 University Commons, an active adult community that houses many university faculty and staff and offers walking trails, continuing education courses and even twice-weekly meals by the university’s culinary students.
 Attractions such as the Matthaei Botanical Gardens, numerous museums and arts events keep non-sports fans entertained.
 For those who need a quick getaway from the small-town life, Detroit is just 35 miles west of Ann Arbor.

-With Boise State University, Boise is a wonderful place for Boomers.
+With Boise State University, Boise, Idaho is a wonderful place for Boomers.
 This college town has beautiful scenery and a moderate climate that’s ideal for exploring its natural surroundings.
 The Boise River Greenbelt runs through much of the city, providing leisurely outdoor activities, including fishing and rafting for water enthusiasts.